mayuanyang/Mediator.Net/README.md

 ![image](https://cloud.githubusercontent.com/assets/3387099/21959127/9a065420-db09-11e6-8dbc-ca0069894e1c.png)

 #### GlobalReceivePipeline
-This pipeline will be triggered whenever a message is sent, published or requested before it reach the next pipeline and handler
+This pipeline will be triggered whenever a message is sent, published or requested before it reaches the next pipeline and handler

 #### CommandReceivePipeline
-This pipeline will be triggered just after the GlobalReceivePipeline and before it reach its command handler, this pipeline will only used for ICommand
+This pipeline will be triggered just after the `GlobalReceivePipeline` and before it reaches its command handler, this pipeline will only be used for `ICommand`

 #### EventReceivePipeline
-This pipeline will be triggered just after the GlobalReceivePipeline and before it reach its event handler/handlers, this pipeline will only used for IEvent
+This pipeline will be triggered just after the `GlobalReceivePipeline` and before it reaches its event handler/handlers, this pipeline will only be used for `IEvent`

 #### RequestReceivePipeline
-This pipeline will be triggered just after the GlobalReceivePipeline and before it reach its request handler, this pipeline will only used for IRequest
+This pipeline will be triggered just after the `GlobalReceivePipeline` and before it reaches its request handler, this pipeline will only be used for `IRequest`

 #### PublishPipeline
-This pipeline will be triggered when an IEvent is published inside your handler, this pipeline will only used for IEvent, it is usually being used as outgoing interceptor
+This pipeline will be triggered when an `IEvent` is published inside your handler, this pipeline will only be used for `IEvent` and is usually being used as outgoing interceptor

 ### Setting up middlewares
 The most powerful thing for the pipelines above is you can add as many middlewares as you want.